seanleong339/tp/docs/UserGuide.md

 `addapplicant n/Jaden Ho p/92812192 nric/S1234567A a/Tampines St 96 Block 312 e/jadenho@email.com d/2022-03-12`

 * Adds an applicant with name-Jaden Ho, phone number-92812191, nric-S1234567A, address-Tampines St 96 Block 312
-  email-jadenho@email.com, date applied- 2022-03-12 to the applicant list in the address book.
+  email-jadenho@email.com, date applied- 2022-03-12 to the applicant list in the ReCLIne.

 ### Editing an Applicant in the ApplicantList: `editapplicant`

-Edits an applicant in the applicant list of the address book.
+Edits an applicant in the applicant list of ReCLIne.

 Format: `editApplicant *[ID] n/[NAME] p/[PHONE NUMBER] e/[EMAIL ADDRESS] a/[ADDRESS]
 nric/[NRIC] q/[QUALIFICATION] d/[DATE APPLIED] j/[JOB ID]